Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 ---

-It is critical to address privacy and confidentiality issues if the full public value of big data is to be realized.
-This chapter highlights why the challenges need to be met (i.e., why access to data is crucial), review the pre-big data past, point out challenges with this approach in the context of big data, briefly describe the current state of play from a legal, technical, and statistical perspective, and point to open questions that need to be addressed in the future.

 Why is access important?
 ------------------------

-This book gives detailed examples of the potential of data to provide insights into a variety of social science questions---particularly the relationship between investments in R&D and innovation.
+This chapters in this book have provided detailed examples of the potential of data to provide insights into a variety of social science questions---particularly the relationship between investments in R&D and innovation.
 But that potential is only realized if researchers have